Native macOS · For AWS Lambda · Built for AppKit speed

 Stop scrolling CloudWatch line by line.
 LogStitch groups every log produced by a single request ID — across functions, accounts and regions — into one coherent invocation you can actually read.

-LogStitch — invocation detail with stitched log lines, JSON tree, and function navigator
+LogStitch macOS app — single AWS Lambda invocation with stitched CloudWatch log lines, parsed JSON tree, and function navigator

 The CloudWatch problem